GSA/piv-guides/pages/template-2.md

   * Create a new **_Page_** to start your guide
   * Use the **_Example Outline Template_** with embedded **_Markdown syntax_** to develop your guide

-## For GSA Employees or Contractors:  Create a New GitHub Account
+## GSA Employees or Contractor Contributors

+### Create a new GitHub account

 To create your new FICAM guide, you'll need a GitHub account.
 If you don't have one, you'll need to create one.
+GitHub offers free accounts: <!--Is there a GitHub address for just GSA employees/contractors - new accounts?-->

-> For help, go to:  [Signing up for a New GitHub Account](https://help.github.com/articles/signing-up-for-a-new-github-account/).
+> For help, please see:  [Signing up for a New GitHub Account](https://help.github.com/articles/signing-up-for-a-new-github-account/).

-## For GSA Employees or Contractors:  Create a Repository by "Forking" PIV-Guides, FPKI-Guides, or FICAM-Arch
+### Create a repository by "forking" PIV-Guides, FPKI-Guides, or FICAM-Arch

 If you don't have a repository that you "forked" from GSA's FICAM guide repositories (**PIV-Guides**, **FPKI-Guides**, or **FICAM-Arch**), do this: